-In this annual report, "Safe Bulkers," "the Company," "we," "us" and "our" are sometimes used for convenience where references are made to Safe Bulkers, Inc. and its subsidiaries and the six Additional Companies, as defined in Note 1 to the financial statements included in this annual report (as well as the predecessors of the foregoing).
+In this annual report, "Safe Bulkers," "the Company," "we," "us" and "our" are sometimes used for convenience where references are made to Safe Bulkers, Inc. and its subsidiaries (as well as the predecessors of the foregoing).
 These expressions are also used where no useful purpose is served by identifying the particular company or companies.
 Our affiliated management company, Safety Management Overseas S.A., a company incorporated under the laws of the Republic of Panama, is sometimes referred to in this annual report as "Safety Management" or our "Manager."

-FORWARD-LOOKING STATEMENTS
+F ORWARD-LOOKING STATEMENTS